holochain/holochain/docs/specs/src/hwp_1_intro.md

 Preamble
 --------

-The first version of the [[Holochain white paper]{.underline}](https://github.com/holochain/holochain-proto/blob/whitepaper/holochain.pdf)\cite{xxx}
+The alpha version of the [[Holochain white paper]{.underline}](https://github.com/holochain/holochain-proto/blob/whitepaper/holochain.pdf)\cite{xxx}
 took a very formal approach to describing generalized distributed computation schemes and carefully compared the approach taken by